SamuelRodri/SamuelRodri/README.md

 - 👋 Hi, I’m @SamuelRodri
 - 👀 I’m interested in IA and software and game development
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on somebody who wants to create a videogame
+- 💞️ I’m looking to collaborate ...
 - 📫 How to reach me samuelrh2001@hotmail.com

 <!---